0x09/resdet/doc/libresdet.md

 RDError resdet_parameters_set_range(RDParameters* params, size_t range);
 ```
 Set the range of coefficients to consider when looking for inversions.
 Lower values are faster, but may return many more misidentified results.
 Reasonable values are between 8 and 32.
 The library default can be obtained by calling [`resdet_default_range`](#resdet_default_range).
-This function returns an `RDEPARAM` error if the value is zero.
+This function returns an `RDEPARAM` error if the value is zero, `RDEOK` otherwise.

 * params - An [`RDParameters`](#rdparameters) returned from [`resdet_alloc_default_parameters`](#resdet_alloc_default_parameters).
 * range - The range value.